arbll/dofus-key-finder/README.md

 The tool will get you the correct key arround 96% percent of the time (tested on the known keys).
 It is not possible in my opinion to go any further than that.

 When you get the output `Map(1001): 99.05% of the key found.` it means that at least 99.05% of the key is correct.
 The other part of the key is guessed using a statistical approach wich may fail sometimes.
-Even if this number is low may still have good results.
+Even if this number is low you may still have good results.

 ## Contributing